Title I AMO Schools – Improvement Plan Required

 Virginia, under the Elementary and Secondary Education Act of 1965 (ESEA) flexibility waiver granted on June 29, 2012, has established annual measurable objectives (AMOs) designed to reduce proficiency gaps between high- and low-performing schools within six years.

 The flexibility waiver provisions specify different requirements for Title I and non-Title I schools with subgroups not meeting AMOs.
-Below is information about the requirements and support that will be provided by the Virginia Department of Education (VDOE) for Title I schools (fully accredited; neither focus nor priority).
+Below is information about the requirements and support that will be provided by the Virginia Department of Education (VDOE) for Title I schools (neither focus nor priority).

 - Title I schools with subgroups not meeting AMOs must create a school improvement plan using Indistar that includes indicators selected by the school improvement team.

 - VDOE’s Office of School Improvement (OSI) provides a series of recorded training sessions to assist schools required to use the Indistar planning tool to create a school improvement plan.